eightyfive/laravel-autoroute/README.md

 **Generated controller string**

-Behind the scene it will be transformed into the normal Laravel controller string: `UserController@profile`.
+Behind the scene it will be transformed into the normal Laravel controller string:

+`UserController@profile`

 **Generated pathname**

-Autoroute will generate a simple pathname based on `$ctrl` string: `user/profile`.
+Autoroute will generate a simple pathname based on `$ctrl` string:

+`user/profile`

 **Generated route name**

-Autoroute will also generate a default route _name_ for you if not passed: `user.profile`.
+Autoroute will also generate a default route _name_ for you if not passed:

+`user.profile`

 **All of this is configurable.** See [options](#options).